lawrennd/old_talks/_systems/includes/nigeria-nmis-sql.md

 We do this using an `execute` command on the connection.

 Typically, its good software engineering practice to 'wrap' the database command in some python code.
 This allows the commands to be maintained.
-Below we wrap the SQL command
+You will also be asked to do this in your final assessment, including re-writing some of the code - pay attention to the slight syntax differences and multi-statement queries.Below we wrap the SQL command

 ```
 SELECT * FROM table_name LIMIT N